 If a building consent has been granted but no Code Compliance Certificate has been issued Council may issue a Certificate for Public Use for the premises or part thereof if it is satisfied on reasonable grounds that members of the public can use the premises safely.
 The provision of the certificate does not relieve the owner from applying for a Code Compliance Certificate when the building work is complete.
 The Building Act 2004 requires Council to process Certificate for Public Use applications (if not suspended for further information) within 20 working days.

-Certificate for Public Use application forms are available from the Planning Department offices located on the 2nd floor, Library Building at 231 Hastings Street or they can be downloaded from the Documents Section below.
+Certificate for Public Use application forms are available from the Napier City Council Customer Service Centre, Dunvegan House, 215 Hastings Street, or they can be downloaded from the Documents Section below.

 Certificate for Public Use applications will be charged based on the actual time spent processing the application.